 Randy Wimbish is a founding member of Wimbish Gentile McCray & Roeber.
 He concentrates his practice primarily in the area of medical professional liability in both state and federal courts throughout Virginia.
-With almost 30 years of experience, Randy has represented physicians in a wide variety of medical specialties, as well as dentists, nurses, allied health providers, and hospitals of all types and sizes.
+With more than 30 years of experience, Randy has represented physicians in a wide variety of medical specialties, as well as dentists, nurses, allied health providers, and hospitals of all types and sizes.
 He has tried more than 70 jury cases, but also has extensive experience with mediation and other forms of alternative dispute resolution.

 Randy’s practice includes advising health care providers on risk management in order to prevent claims before they occur.
 He also represents health care providers before various state regulatory and disciplinary boards.
 Randy has significant appellate experience, as well.
 In 2005, he won the landmark case of Sanchez v.
 Medicorp, which significantly limits liability for Virginia’s hospitals for the alleged negligence of non-employee physicians.